petia182/translation-function/README.md

 This is a small repository written to help someone improve a piece of code which was sent to me.

+## Getting started

+1. yarn install
-Run the tests using `npm run test`

-Use `npm run test:watch` while making changes to the code
+2. Run the tests using `npm run test` or `npm run test:watch` (reruns the tests after code changes)